zhuomingli000/euryapp/NGROK_SETUP.md

-# Ngrok Setup Guide for DWL App
+# Ngrok Setup Guide for Eury App

 This guide will help you set up ngrok to expose your local backend server to the internet, allowing you to deploy the frontend to GitHub Pages while keeping the backend running locally.